nikita8763/nikita8763/README.md

 ## Hi there, I'm Nikita

 # 💫 About Me:
-🔭 I'm currently working on Frontend<br>👯 I'm looking to collaborate on Projects<br>🌱 I'm currently learning Spring Boot
+🔭 I'm currently working on Backend<br>👯 I'm looking to collaborate on Projects<br>🌱 I'm currently learning Spring Boot

 ## 🌐 Socials: